Quantitative Automata under Probabilistic Semantics: Problems

 \subsection{Probabilistic questions}

-The classical questions ask for the existence (or non-existence) of words for input automata, whereas in the probabilistic setting, input automata are analyzed w.r.t. a probability distribution.
+The classical questions ask for the (non-)existence of words for input automata, whereas in the probabilistic setting, input automata are analyzed w.r.t. a probability distribution.
 We consider probability distributions over infinite words $\Sigma^{\omega}$, and as a finite representation consider the classical model of Markov chains.

-\Sskip \Paragraph{Labeled Markov chains}.
-A \emph{(labeled) Markov chain} is a tuple $\tuple{\Sigma,S,s_0,E}$, where $\Sigma$ is the alphabet of letters, $S$ is a finite set of states, $s_0$ is an initial state, $E : S \times \Sigma \times S \mapsto [0,1]$ is the edge probability function, which for every $s \in S$ satisfies that $\sum_{a \in \Sigma, s' \in S} E(s,a,s') = 1$.
+\Paragraph{Labeled Markov chains}.
+A \emph{(labeled) Markov chain} is a tuple $\tuple{\Sigma,S,s_0,E}$, where $\Sigma$ is the alphabet of letters, $S$ is a finite set of states, $s_0$ is an initial state, $E \colon S \times \Sigma \times S \mapsto [0,1]$ is the edge probability function, which for every $s \in S$ satisfies that $\sum_{a \in \Sigma, s' \in S} E(s,a,s') = 1$.

-\Sskip \Paragraph{Distributions given by Markov chains}.
+\Paragraph{Distributions given by Markov chains}.
 Consider a Markov chain $\markov$.
-For every finite word $u$, the probability of $u$, denoted $\prob_{\markov}(u)$, w.r.t. the Markov chain $\markov$ is the sum of probabilities of paths labeled by $u$, where the probability of a path is the product of probabilities of its edges.
-For basic open sets $u\cdot \Sigma^\omega = \{ uw : w \in \Sigma^{\omega} \}$, we have $\prob_{\markov}(u\cdot \Sigma^\omega)=\prob_{\markov}(u)$, and then the probability measure over infinite words defined by $\markov$ is the unique extension of the above measure (by Carath\'{e}odory's extension theorem~\cite{feller}).
-We will denote the unique probability measure defined by $\markov$ as $\prob_{\markov}$, and the associated expectation measure as $\expected_{\markov}$.
+For every finite word $u$, the probability of $u$, denoted $\probability_{\markov}(u)$, w.r.t.\ the Markov chain $\markov$ is the sum of probabilities of paths labeled by $u$, where the probability of a path is the product of probabilities of its edges.
+For basic open sets $u\cdot \Sigma^\omega = \{ uw : w \in \Sigma^{\omega} \}$, we have $\probability_{\markov}(u\cdot \Sigma^\omega)=\probability_{\markov}(u)$, and then the probability measure over infinite words defined by $\markov$ is the unique extension of the above measure (by Carath\'{e}odory's extension theorem~\cite{feller}).
+We will denote the unique probability measure defined by $\markov$ as $\probability_{\markov}$, and the associated expectation measure as $\expected_{\markov}$.